dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EnrollmentsExportController.md

 Get enrollments enrolled after the given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EnrollmentRequestParams.enrolledBefore`

 Get enrollments enrolled before the given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EnrollmentRequestParams.enrollments`